shrenik-jain/shrenik-jain/README.md

 <br>

-* I am a final year of pursuing my Bachelor's focused on Electronics and Telecommunication from [Vishwakarma Institute of Information Technology, Pune](https://www.viit.ac.in/).
+* I am a final year undergrad pursuing my Bachelor's focused on Electronics and Telecommunication from [Vishwakarma Institute of Information Technology, Pune](https://www.viit.ac.in/).

 * I am a passionate and enthusiastic student seeking opportunities to utilize my technical knowledge and analytical skills for data-driven decision making and Machine Learning tasks.